jacobmammoliti/ansible-role-vault/README.md

 - Default value: true

 ### `vault_tls_ca_cert_file`
-- If set, Ansible will locally look for a TLS CA certificate at the specified path to copy to each Vault server
+- If set, Ansible will locally look for a TLS CA certificate at the specified path to copy to each Vault server.
+Mutually exclusive with `vault_tls_ca_cert_string`
 - No default value

+### `vault_tls_ca_cert_string`
+- If set, Ansible will Ansible will create the TLS CA file using this value for the file content.
+Mutually exclusive with `vault_tls_ca_cert_file`
+- No default value

 ### `vault_tls_cert_file`
-- If set, Ansible will locally look for a signed TLS certificate at the specified path to copy to each Vault server
+- If set, Ansible will locally look for a TLS certificate at the specified path to copy to each Vault server.
+Mutually exclusive with `vault_tls_cert_string`
 - No default value

+### `vault_tls_cert_string`
+- If set, Ansible will Ansible will create the TLS certificate using this value for the file content.
+Mutually exclusive with `vault_tls_cert_file`
+- No default value

 ### `vault_tls_key_file`
-- If set, Ansible will locally look for a TLS key at the specified path to copy to each Vault server
+- If set, Ansible will locally look for a TLS key at the specified path to copy to each Vault server.
+Mutually exclusive with `vault_tls_key_string`
 - No default value

+### `vault_tls_key_string`
+- If set, Ansible will Ansible will create the TLS key using this value for the file content.
+Mutually exclusive with `vault_tls_cert_file`
+- No default value

 ### `vault_leader_tls_servername`
-- If Set, Vault will use this TLS servername when connecting with HTTPS.
+- If Set, Vault will use this TLS server name when connecting with HTTPS.
 Uses the server's hostname if not set.
 - No default value

 ### `consul_http_port`